 ECV allows the extraction of the active doping concentration of doped semiconductors.
 It can be used to measure the phosphorus or boron doping profile of silicon wafer solar cells and silicon thin-film solar cells.
 Active dopant densities in the range of 1012 – 1021 cm-3 can be detected with a depth resolution of 1 nm.

-Modulated PL can infer the carrier lifetime as a function of injection level for a variety of silicon wafer related samples, including midstream processed samples, lifetime samples, metallised cells, and even single-cell modules.
+Modulated PL can infer the charge carrier lifetime as a function of injection level for a variety of silicon wafer related samples, including midstream processed samples, lifetime samples, metallised cells, and even single-cell modules.
 It is a versatile tool that can track the evolution of carrier lifetimes in samples that are processed into cells.
+The modulated PL tool has also been cross-calibrated with the µ-PCD and eddy current based lifetime determination methods available at SERIS.

 This field emission tip SEM can achieve a resolution of 1 nm at acceleration voltages of below 1 kV.
 It is ideal for imaging sub-micron morphologies, cell front textures, and for patterning.